The most popular workshop is not what it should be

 Many are being misled to think that the biggest “Christian money workshop” is Christian when the advice is no different than any secular planner might give.

-“Christian” money workshops are popular in churches today.
+Hosting a Christian money workshop or money class is popular in churches today.
 And there is no doubt in my mind that the way we think about and handle money is an important spiritual issue.
 But many are being misled by the most common church money workshop.
 I’m not sure anyone is asking, Is this program built on a biblical foundation?
-Is the purpose really the exaltation of Jesus?
+Is the purpose of this class really the exaltation of Jesus?
 Is the goal to develop faithful Christians who are better equipped and focused on living for King and kingdom?

 Even though it’s very appealing, the most popular money program in churches today is not what it should be.
 It’s packaged well and the materials are first rate but the program itself has little to do with living as a disciple.
 The problem is that it fits into a money-focused, ten percent is God’s and the rest is mine way of thinking.
-So, of course ninety percent of the time going to be focused on self.
-It doesn’t align with a biblical approach to finances and it’s big on independence, self-sufficiency, accumulation, and small on living changed lives for Jesus.
-In other words, for the most part, it’s the same conversation we could have with any secular financial planner.
+So, of course ninety percent of the time will be focused on independence, self-sufficiency, and accumulation, and very little time, if any, will be devoted to living changed lives for Jesus.
+In other words, this is the very same conversation we could have with any secular financial planner.
+There’s very little that’s Christian about that.

 So, here are four problems with this: